BeastyBlacksmith/ProtoStructs.jl/README.md

 You are developing a new datastructure and are tired of restarting everytime you change your mind?
 `ProtoStructs` lets you have `structs` which behave like they would have been redifined.

-Here is how this works:
+Here is how it works:

 ```julia
 using ProtoStructs